EEOOOO/BOOK-LOG/README.md

 * "cloudinary"

 ## Setup
-To learn this project, please install it locally using npm
+To run this project, please install it locally using npm